Configuration spaces on a wedge of spheres and Hochschild-Pirashvili homology: Geometry of Hochschild homology

-\begin{cor} Let $S$ be a commutative monoid in pointed sets and let $X$ be a pointed simplicial set with finitely many $p$-simplices for all $p$.
-Then the Hochschild chain complex $CH_*( X; \tilde{\kk}[S] )$ is quasi-isomorphic to the reduced chain complex of $\ConfLabeled{X}{S}$ with $\kk$-coefficients. \end{cor}
+\begin{cor} Let $X$ be a pointed simplicial set and let $M$ be a commutative monoid in pointed sets.
+Then the Hochschild chain complex $CH_*( X; \tilde{\kk}[M] )$ is isomorphic to the reduced simplicial chain complex of the labeled configuration space $\ConfLabeled{X}{M}$ with $\kk$-coefficients.
+Thus, the Hochschild--Pirashvili homology is the homology of the labeled configuration space. \end{cor}